Best Apple AirPods alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple AirPods alternatives you can buy in 2021.

 Read the full review: Sony WF-1000XM3

-Cambridge Audio might be better known for its hi-fi electronics, but its first venture into the world of true wireless headphones has been a very successful one.
+Cambridge Audio might be better known for hi-fi electronics, but its first venture into the world of wireless earbuds has produced an excellent pair of AirPods alternatives.

 The Melomania 1s come in under the price of the Apple AirPods, and although the tech - for example, the control mechanism - isn't quite as snazzy, the sound quality is excellent.
 Not only that, you get an impressive nine hours of battery life per charge which rises to 36 with the supplied carry case.
 That's a whopping total battery life of 45 hours, which should be more than enough for anyone.
 Be honest: when was the last time you spent that long away from a plug socket?